bkawk/SwarmCity-EOS/README.md

 ### EOS Token Contributions

-Any contributions are greatfully accepted on this EOS address: 0xbb616d1490288d48acfc2a60f306aa887602c8cc
+Any contributions are gratefully accepted on this EOS address: 0xbb616d1490288d48acfc2a60f306aa887602c8cc